nertypubg-byte/stock-market-forecasting/README.md

 3) The forecast is constructed as: price + trend + some noise
 4) RSI is calculated using a standard formula based on history
 5) Signal: RSI < 35 + positive forecast -> BUY, RSI > 65 + negative forecast -> SELL, otherwise HOLD

+Disclaimer: Data and forecasts are randomly generated for educational purposes.
+This does not constitute financial advice.
+Do not use for real investments.